Karen-W-2002/enpm611-project/README.md

   The results are presented in a table, and the user can choose to view stats for a specific label or all labels.
 If "all" is selected, a bar chart is generated to visualize the top 10 labels by average lifespan.

   This analysis helps identify which labels are associated with longer-running or more complex discussions.
-- `feature2.py`: Analyzes GitHub issue data to visualize the total number of comments per label.
+- `feature2.py`: Analyzes GitHub issue data to visualize the total number of comments per label and yearly trend of different labels.

    - Loads issues from poetry_data.json

    - Tallies comment counts from timeline events for each label

    - Generates a bar chart showing the top 15 labels based on total comment activity

+   - Generates a bar chart and line charts to show yearly trend for different area labels and yearly activities in bug and features

   This helps identify which labels (and by proxy, which types of issues) drive the most discussion or engagement in the repository.
 - `pieChart_Labels.py`: Generates pie charts to visualize the distribution of GitHub issues by label categories.
 Specifically focuses on labels that start with: